-\ FTE = Full time equivalent; if labor hours are used, convert to FTE based on 1 FTE = 2,080 hours per year.
+FTE = Full time equivalent; if labor hours are used, convert to FTE based on 1 FTE = 2,080 hours per year.

 The day-to-day Project Manager must be experienced in housing code, housing rehabilitation, residential environmental hazard control, weatherization or other work related to the project and must have demonstrated project management experience.
 If you have not yet hired a Project Manager, you must include the job announcement for this position in the Appendix to your application.
 Applications that propose key personnel that do not meet the minimum qualifications described above will not receive full points under this subfactor.
+The applicant must describe how the program will be administered from start-up to grant closeout.

-(2).
-Past performance of the project team in managing similar projects.
+(2) Past performance of the project team in managing similar projects.
 (6 points)

-(1).
-Describe projects completed by your organization that demonstrate experience in implementing programs of relevance to this NOFO (e.g., "similar programs" such as public health, environmental health, weatherization, housing rehab programs) in the last five years before the submission date for this NOFO.
+(1) Describe projects completed by your organization that demonstrate experience in implementing programs of relevance to this NOFO (e.g., "similar programs" such as public health, environmental health, weatherization, housing rehab programs) in the last five years before the submission date for this NOFO.

-(2).
-Describe past experience in successfully coordinating and delivering weatherization and lead/healthy homes interventions.
+(2) Describe past experience in successfully coordinating and delivering weatherization and healthy homes interventions.
 Discuss whether and how you achieved performance benchmarks and objectives, addressed program oversight, and evaluate program impact.

-(3).
-Partner Capacity (8 points)
+(3) Partner Capacity (8 points)

-The Applicant must demonstrate the commitment from the HUD-funded LHR/HH and the DOEfunded Weatherization programs in partnering to execute grants funded under this program.
-This can be demonstrated through letters of commitment (include the grant number for the HUD LHR/HH grant) from the authorized officials from the organization that is not the primary applicant (or from both organizations if neither program is the applicant).
+The Applicant must demonstrate the commitment from the HUD-funded HHP, or the DOEfunded Weatherization programs whichever program is not the applicant to this grant, in partnering to execute grants funded under this program.
+This can be demonstrated through letters of commitment (include the grant number for the HUD HHP grant if you are a WAP applicant) from the authorized officials from the organization that is not the primary applicant.
 To implement a successful grant program, HUD recognizes the importance of partners and partnerships.
 The interdisciplinary nature of this NOFO requires strong partnerships for the projects to be successful.
 Applicants are strongly encouraged to also create formal partnerships with government agencies and other organizations to leverage existing programs in public health, housing and community development, and healthcare, as appropriate.
 For example, partnering with local clinics can identify households that would benefit from home interventions and partnering with health insurers could demonstrate potential healthcare savings from this cooperative model.